valleykid/puppeteer-cn/README.md

 })();
 ```

-If you use `puppeteer/DeviceDescriptors` in some scenarios, you can do that:
+If you use `puppeteer/DeviceDescriptors` in some scenarios, you can do that:

 ```javascript
 const puppeteer = require('puppeteer-cn');